Khadija4630/forum-client/README.md

 # Key Features

-Authentication: Users can register, log in, and log out securely.

 Social Login: Users can sign in using Google.

 Private Routes: Certain pages and features are restricted to authenticated users only.